-Berries are actually a great choice of fruit when you’re on a keto diet or low carb diet.
-Together with melon, berries contain the lowest amounts of carbs among all fruits.
+Berries contain the lowest amounts of carbs and sugar among all fruits.
 I eat a few berries almost every day and always have a bag or two in my freezer.

-Strawberries are naturally sweeter than raspberries, blackberries and blueberries, which makes them a great choice for a keto berry smoothie.
+Strawberries are naturally sweeter than raspberries, blackberries and blueberries.
+This makes them perfect for sweet smoothies that don't require bananas.

-Let's take a look at the ingredients in this strawberry avocado smoothie.
-Of course, you can always experiment with the amounts and vary your ingredients a little.
+Let's take a look at the ingredients.
+You can always experiment with the amounts and vary your ingredients a little.

 But I think I have found the perfect combination, so do try my version first!

-I'm using frozen strawberries to make the low carb smoothie instantly cold, but also nice and thick.
-1/3 cup or 50 grams of strawberries are the perfect amount.
+I'm using frozen strawberries to make the smoothie instantly cold, but also nice and thick. ⅓ cup or 50 grams of frozen berries are the perfect amount.
 Any less and the smoothie won't taste very fruity and you'll definitely need to use sweetener.
 Trust me, I've tried it!

 I don't recommend adding additional ice cubes - this would make the smoothie taste watery.

-We're talking the firm parts from a can of coconut milk here.
-If you put a can in the fridge, the liquid and the cream will separate and you can just scoop out the cream.
+We're talking about the firm parts from a can of coconut milk here.
+If you put a can in the fridge, the liquid and the cream will separate.
+Then, you can just scoop out the cream.

-Coconut cream is keto friendly because it adds more good fats, which helps you feel fuller for longer.
+Coconut cream adds more good fats, which helps you feel fuller for longer.
 It is also gently sweet, but not overpowering.
-Plus, it’s dairy free!

-Both of these are optional ingredients.
 Vanilla and strawberry do work very well together, and the extract will also add a mellow sweetness.
-When I have it around, I do add it.
+When I have it around, I often add it.

-As for the sweetener, I recommend that you use either powdered erythritol or allulose.
+For a low carb avocado strawberry smoothie, I recommend that you add a teaspoon of either powdered erythritol or allulose.

 Allulose is great for anything liquid because it dissolves just like sugar.
 Erythritol does not, which is why you need to use it powdered to avoid grittiness.